open-telemetry/opentelemetry.io/content/en/docs/instrumentation/erlang/getting-started.md

 ### Prerequisites

-Ensure that you have erlang, elixir, postgres (or the database of your choice), and phoenix installed locally.
+Ensure that you have Erlang, Elixir, PostgreSQL (or the database of your choice), and Phoenix installed locally.
 The phoenix [installation guide](https://hexdocs.pm/phoenix/installation.html) will help you get set up with everything you need.